vKxni/hugediscord/README.md

 # 🤖 Hugediscord - Discord APi Wrappers

-A *huge* list of all available Discord Bot Frameworks/Libraries.
+A *huge* list of all available Discord Bot Frameworks/Libraries (with examples).

 > ⚠️ Includes outdated, archived or unmaintained libraries.